masak/alma/spec/04-declarations.md

 A _variable declaration_ adds a new name to a scope, initially binding it to the pseudo-value `uninitialized`.
-Once execution reaches the point of the declaration, the initializer is evaluated (if there is one) and the resulting value is assigned to the variable of that name.
+Once execution reaches the point of the declaration, its initializer is evaluated (if there is one) and the resulting value is assigned to the variable of that name.

 ```